 Two things were required for the development of body horror to become what it is today.
 First, a loosening of film censorship.
-Pre-code movies had a little leeway, but were still more tame than modern equivalents and were missing the second requirement: the advancement of special effects.

 In the days of ironclad censorship under the Hays code, grotesque, disturbing imagery was not allowed in the slightest.

 Body horror is largely dependent on special effects, and it is one type of horror that often allows SPFX artists to get creative and show all that they can do.
 The Academy Award for Best Makeup and Hairstyling was added to Oscars largely as a way to celebrate the work of pioneering SPFX artists like Rick Baker.

 The central werewolf transformation scene is a quintessential piece of body horror.
 Just remember that this sequence was achieved entirely with practical effects in the early '80s.
 Even with those caveats, it still holds up.
 If you haven't seen it, check it out below.

 Let’s dig a little deeper into this iconic scene.
 To see how this complicated transformation sequence was carried out, we broke the scene down into a storyboard using StudioBinder's storyboard creator.